CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab21-Gettingstarted.md

 ## Overview

-In this hands-on lab, you'll gain practical experience in building a text translation solution using Azure AI Translator.
-You will learn how to provision an Azure AI Translator resource, configure it in Azure Cloud Shell, and update a Python application to integrate with the Translator SDK.
-Additionally, you’ll gain expertise in running the application to detect source languages and translate text into multiple target languages programmatically.
-By the end of this lab, you'll be proficient in the end-to-end process of creating, configuring, and consuming an Azure AI Translator solution, equipping you with the skills to apply language translation in real-world scenarios.
+In this hands-on lab, you'll gain practical experience in building a speech translation solution using Azure AI Speech.
+You will learn how to provision an Azure AI Speech resource, configure it in Azure Cloud Shell, and update a Python application to integrate with the Speech SDK.
+Additionally, you’ll gain expertise in recognizing spoken input, translating it into multiple target languages, and synthesizing the translations into speech.
+By the end of this lab, you'll be proficient in the end-to-end process of creating, configuring, and consuming an Azure AI Speech solution, equipping you with the skills to apply multilingual speech translation in real-world scenarios.

 ## Objectives

 By the end of this lab, you will be able to:

-1. **Provision an Azure AI Translator resource:** You will learn how to create an Azure AI Translator resource in the Azure portal, configure its settings, and retrieve keys and region information required for integration.
+1. **Provision an Azure AI Speech resource:** You will learn how to create an Azure AI Speech resource in the Azure portal, configure its settings, and retrieve keys and region information required for integration.

-1. **Set up a development environment in Azure Cloud Shell:** You will create a Cloud Shell environment, clone the GitHub repository, and prepare the workspace for developing a translation application.
+1. **Set up a development environment in Azure Cloud Shell:** You will create a Cloud Shell environment, clone the GitHub repository, and prepare the workspace for developing a speech translation application.

-1. **Configure application settings:** You will update the configuration file with your Translator resource key and region, ensuring secure connectivity between your app and the Azure AI Translator service.
+1. **Configure application settings:** You will update the configuration file with your Speech resource key and region, ensuring secure connectivity between your app and the Azure AI Speech service.

-1. **Integrate the Translator SDK in a Python app:** You will modify the application code to import the necessary SDK packages, create a client, and connect to the Translator service.
+1. **Integrate the Speech SDK in a Python app:** You will modify the application code to import the necessary SDK packages, configure speech recognition, translation, and synthesis, and connect to the Speech service.

-1. **Translate text interactively:** You will run the Python app in Cloud Shell, select a target language, and test translation by providing text inputs, observing how the app automatically detects the source language and returns accurate translations.
+1. **Translate and synthesize speech:** You will run the Python app in Cloud Shell, provide audio input, translate it into multiple target languages, and generate synthesized speech output to test end-to-end speech translation functionality.

 ## Pre-requisites